 CORN: How to Measure Harvest Loss

 To measure kernel loss, count the loose kernels on the ground and those still attached to threshed cobs in a 10 square foot area for each row behind the combine.
 The area should have width equal to the planted row width (Table 2).
 Two kernels per square foot equals a 1 bu/acre loss.1

-Reduce Corn Harvest Loss
+Reducing the Potential for Corn Harvest Loss

-SOYBEANS: How to Measure Harvest Loss
+SOYBEAN: How to Measure Harvest Loss

-Reduce Soybean Harvest Loss
+Reducing the Potential for Soybean Harvest Loss

-1McNeill, S. and Montross, M. Corn harvesting, handling, drying, and storage. www.ca.uky.edu/agcomm/pubs/id/id139/harvesting.pdf.
+2McNeill, S. and Montross, M. Corn harvesting, handling, drying, and storage. http://www2.ca.uky.edu/agcomm/pubs/id/id139/harvesting.pdf.

-2Beasley, E.O.
+3Dunphy, J. and Beasley, E.O.
+2017.
 Reduce soybean harvest losses.
 North Carolina State University. https://content.ces.ncsu.edu/reduce-soybean-harvest-losses.

 Put these agronomic insights to use.
 Find products recommended for your fields by local Technical Agronomists.